-We have considered the wellbeing of our staff during the pandemic and have provided open channels of communication via key management and staff suggestions, with regular meetings and social media content to inform staff of the protocols in place.
+We continue to consider the wellbeing of our staff by utilising open channels of communication, with key management, staff suggestions and regular staff meetings.

-Access to supply channels has been affected by Brexit and the ongoing Coronavirus pandemic.
-However, we have tried to source food and drink stock, and services, from local suppliers to ensure that the greatest benefit to the local community is achieved and to lessen the impact on the environment.
+Where possible we aim to source food and drink stock, and services, from local suppliers as this is in keeping with the company's ethos to provide benefit to the local community and to lessen the impact on the environment.